-But, the placer deposits quickly played out and even though the Printer Boy Mine successfully opened in 1868, Oro City was almost deserted by the 1870s.
+The placer deposits quickly played out, and even though the Printer Boy Mine successfully opened in 1868, Oro City was almost deserted by the 1870s.
 Most of the miners quickly left to follow gold discoveries in Buckskin Joe, Payne’s Bar, which is now Idaho Springs, and other mining camps on the eastern slopes of the Continental Divide.

 In 1879, Horace Tabor built the Tabor Opera House, which was a legend in its own time.
 Quickly replacing the smaller theatres and showhouses, it became the social Mecca of the community.
 On its opening night on November 20, 1879, the premier had to compete with one with even greater appeal – a double lynching where two claim jumpers were taken from the county jail by the local vigilante organization and outfitted with hemp neckties.
 Their bodies were left hanging from the rafters projecting from the roof of the jail as a lesson to “thieves, bunco-steerers, footpads and chronic bondsmen for the same” in the world of a note pinned to one of the victims.
 While its opening night was only about half full, it was quickly the most popular spot in town.